 Rabbits eat plants and oranges are plants, right?
 Also, what about wild rabbits?
 They eat what they like when they like, so what are we even doing here?

 You’re not silly for wondering whether all fruits are safe for your bunnies.
 In fact, that makes you a good rabbit guardian.
 Not all fruits and veggies were created equal.

 So can rabbits eat oranges?
-We’ll serve you up an answer and much more.
+We’ll serve you an answer and much more.

 What Foods Are Bad for Rabbits?

-A rabbit’s GI tract is different than that of a human being.
+A rabbit’s GI tract is different from that of a human being.
 Famous bloating culprits like broccoli cause rabbits no discomfort.
 Other problematic foods for humans also cause bunnies problems.

 Foods High in Starch and Sugar

 An excess of starchy and sugar-rich foods change the pH of the rabbit’s .
 This wrecks a rabbit’s GI tract and leads to severe GI diseases.

 - Beans, peas, and other legumes

 A diet rich in these foods leads to glucose in the cecum.
 This causes dangerous bacteria like E. coli and others to flourish, producing toxins that can lead to a host of illnesses and even death.